How to feel better about your body - Bish

 • giving your body a rub down with a moisturiser, feeling your skin and flesh in your hands.

 You’ll have your own so think about this for yourself.
-When do you feel embodied, when are you feeling just your body?
-Are there ways of bringing more of this kind of thing into your life?
+Are there times when you are so in your body that you feel really powerful and more alive than ever?
+Can you bring a bit more of this kind of thing into your life?
 Are you able to learn how being in your body feels so that you can practice doing this in other aspects of your life too?

 The more you can feel inside your body (even to the point of being able to feel your own heartbeat) the better you can feel.
 Getting to this point is the key for you to feel like you can accept your body more.
 It’s possible to do, but it’s super hard.
 It’s not made any easier by people telling you to ‘love your body’ or ‘learn how to accept your true self’ without giving you any skills for how you might actually be able to tune into your body.